Table of Contents

-Generally, shock develops at a decrease of tissue perfusion.
-Due to decreased perfusion, oxygen deficiency occurs in the tissue and, thus, metabolic disturbances develop.
-The relation of oxygen demand and oxygen supply is disturbed.
+Generally, shock develops because of a decrease in tissue perfusion, which causes oxygen deficiency in the tissue and, thus, the development of metabolic disturbances.
+The relationship between oxygen demand and oxygen supply is disturbed.

-General therapy measures at each shock form include administration of oxygen, the placement of two large-lumen intravascular accesses, the application of a CVC (determination of CVP and MAP), continuous ECK-monitoring and pulse oximetry, and the placement of a urinary catheter for balancing measures.
+General therapy measures for each form of shock include the administration of oxygen, placement of two large-lumen intravascular accesses, application of a central venous catheter (CVC) (determination of central venous pressure [CVP] and main arterial pressure), continuous ECK monitoring and pulse oximetry, and placement of a urinary catheter for balancing measures.
 For this, the patient should be transported to the intensive care unit as soon as possible.

-Initial therapy includes hemodynamic stabilization of the patient, while regarding the causes.
-Concerning laboratory, the blood count, inflammation and coagulation parameters, kidney retention parameters, electrolytes, liver values, lactate and BGA, and—in case of possible cardiac causes—heart enzymes (troponin, CK, CK-MB, LDH) should be determined.
+Initial therapy includes hemodynamic stabilization of the patient with regard to the causes.
+Blood count, inflammation and coagulation parameters, kidney retention parameters, electrolytes, liver values, lactate and BGA, and—in case of possible cardiac causes—heart enzymes (troponin, CK, CK-MB, LDH) should be determined.

-In the event of volume deficiency shock or hypovolemic shock, the circulating blood volume cannot sufficiently supply the tissue with oxygen.
-Causes for the lack of volume can be vomiting, diarrhea, internal or external bleedings (over 1l), burns, but also fluid shifts in the context of peritonitis.
+In volume deficiency shock, or hypovolemic shock, the circulating blood volume cannot sufficiently supply the tissue with oxygen.
+Causes include vomiting, diarrhea, internal or external bleeding (over 1 L), burns, and fluid shifts in the context of peritonitis.

-For orientating diagnostics of the hypovolemic shock, the shock index can be used, which is calculated with the relation of HF per min/systolic blood pressure value.
-In this context, a shock is present if the heart frequency exceeds the systolic blood pressure (shock index >1).
-However, a shock also has to be considered in the case of an unchanged shock index if the coexisting symptoms suggest shock.
+The shock index can be used to diagnose hypovolemic shock; it is calculated via the relation between heart frequency per min/systolic blood pressure value.
+Shock is confirmed if the heart frequency exceeds the systolic blood pressure (shock index >1).
+However, shock must also be considered in the case of an unchanged shock index, if coexisting symptoms suggest shock.

-At traumatically caused hypovolemic shock, the causing bleeding has to be discovered immediately and to be stopped with appropriate measures (e.g. pressure bandage).
+When hypovolemic shock results from a trauma, the cause of bleeding needs to be immediately uncovered and then the bleeding must be stopped using appropriate measures (eg, pressure bandage).

-If the cause for the shock is unclear, the central venous pressure (CVP) can be used for assessment.
+If the cause of the shock is unclear, CVP can be used for assessment.
 It is decreased in hypovolemic and distributive shocks and increased in cardiogenic shock.
-Also, undulations of the arterial pressure profile depending on respiration suggest volume deficiency.
+Also, undulations of the arterial pressure profile, depending on respiration, suggest volume deficiency.

-Initial management of hypovolemic shock includes the general measures of shock treatment (see above) and putting the patient into the shock position (legs elevated by 15°).
-Simultaneously, volume substitution with plasma expanders (e.g. HAES) and crystalloids should be begun.
-Within the hospital, this should be controlled with the CVP.
-If a bleeding is present, the application of erythrocyte concentrations is indicated.
-Due to the initially impaired significance of the Hb (absent dilution effect), they should be transfused without considering the Hb at objective bleedings sources.
-For further management, the target Hb value is at least 8 g/dl.
+Initial management of hypovolemic shock includes the general measures of shock treatment (see above) and placing the patient into the shock position (legs elevated 15 degrees).
+Simultaneously, volume substitution with plasma expanders (eg, HAES) and crystalloids should begin.
+Within the hospital, this should be controlled along with the CVP.
+If bleeding is present, the application of erythrocyte concentrations is indicated.
+Due to the initially impaired significance of the hemoglobin (absent dilution effect), patients should be transfused without considering the hemoglobin at objective bleeding sources.
+For further management, the target hemoglobin value is at least 8 g/dl.

-The cause for the cardiogenic shock is pumping failure of the heart.
+Cardiogenic shock is caused by a pumping failure of the heart.
 The most frequent cause is acute myocardial infarction.
-Also, cardiac dysrhythmia, cardiac tamponade or pericarditis, cardiac valve failures, cardiomyopathy, or lung embolism can lead to left heart failure.
+Cardiac dysrhythmia, cardiac tamponade (or pericarditis), cardiac valve failures, cardiomyopathy, or lung embolism can also lead to left heart failure.

-Mostly, the clinic characteristically corresponds to the disease.
-Shock signs are sweaty cool skin, tachypnea, hypotension, and tachycardia.
+Signs of cardiogenic shock include sweaty, cool skin; tachypnea; hypotension; and tachycardia.
 The consequence of left heart failure can be lung edema with gurgling rhonchi.
 Right heart decompensation expresses in prominent jugular veins and edemas.

-Primary treatment of the cardiogenic shock includes the general measures of shock management (see above).
-For relief of the heart, the patient should be brought into a sitting position (preload reduction).
+Primary treatment of cardiogenic shock includes the general measures of shock management (see above).
+For relief of heart pain, the patient should be brought into a sitting position (preload reduction).

-Anamnestic statements (third-party anamnesis if necessary) and excessive physical examination of the patient (inspection, auscultation of lung and heart, ECK, ECHO if available) serve for clarification of the causes.
-Therapy of cardiogenic shock consists of quick treatment of the underlying cause:
+Anamnestic statements (third-party anamnesis, if necessary) and excessive physical examination of the patient (inspection, auscultation of lung and heart, ECK, ECHO, if available) can help clarify causes.
+Therapy consists of promptly treating the underlying cause:

-- Myocardial infarction: quick transport into a cardiac catheterization laboratory for PCI
+- Myocardial infarction: immediate transport to a cardiac catheterization laboratory for percutaneous coronary intervention

 - Cardiac dysrhythmia: termination with an appropriate antiarrhythmic agent